juststrings/Haulage-Analysis/readme.md

 - ### The column chart
 This shows the product types by expenses
 #### Importance of The visual
-This will enable the stakeholders know which of the product types are the spending the most in, in terms of transportation.
+This will enable the stakeholders know which of the product types they spending the most on, in terms of transportation.

-- ### The column chart
+- ### The column chart 2
 This shows the product by product moved
 #### Importance of The visual
 This will enable the stakeholders know which of the product have they moved the most.